itguy217/AAAWX/README.md

 [Adufruit's BME280 sensor].
 [Arduino Nano 33 IoT, uses 5 volts]**

-The php and the css files go into your Apache /var/www/html folder
+The php and the css files go into your Apache **/var/www/html** folder

-**add.php is a required file as it is the main driverfor sending the sensor data to the database and weather underground.**
+**add.php is a required file as it is the main driver for sending the sensor data to the database and weather underground.**

 ***Adminer is a Compact Database Management system, if you don't want to use a full feature program like MYSQL Bench or MYSQL Manager.***